 10. Because these are science displays, all references and information must be properly cited.
 Proper sources include but are not limited to: Professional journals and publications, professional AVMA accredited websites, interviews with veterinarians and excerpts from Veterinary Educational Literature.
 Plagiarism will result in a disqualification.
 Please study your topic and present the information to your audience in your own words.

-Class 1 4-H Veterinary Science Large Animal Poster, Notebook or Display
+Class 1 4-H Veterinary Science Notebook

-Class 2 4-H Veterinary Science Small Animal Poster, Notebook or Display
+Class 2 4-H Veterinary Science Poster